codenart/codenart.github.io/_posts/2-css/2017-08-24-css-4-container-types.md

 - `inline-block` containers

 `block` containers take 100% width of parent containers by default.
-This container-type can be sized by sizing properties.
+This container-type can be set size of by Sizing Properties.
 Ex: headings, paragraphs, div, nav, etc...

 `inline` containers won't take space, they keep their size as small as possible (just wrapping around the content inside).
 Web browsers treat the containers as texts (words).
-This container-type can NOT be sized.
+This container-type can NOT be set size of.
 Ex: links, span, etc...

 `inline-block` containers are special.
 Web browsers treat them as `inline` containers.
-But they can also be sized as `block` containers at once.
+But they can also be set size of as `block` containers at once.
 Ex: buttons, images, etc...

 ## Changing Type of a container

 Sometimes we want to help visitors to have better experience using our websites.
-If they use mobile devices and want to tap a link, the anchor element should be sized up a little bit to make sure that the visitor don't have to tap few times to hit the link.
+If they use mobile devices and want to tap a link, the anchor element should be a little bit bigger than default to make sure that the visitor don't have to tap few times to hit the link.

 There is a CSS property called `display` which can help us to change the type of the container.
 Let's make some `buttons` using an `anchor elements`. :D